 This pattern is largely present in Ecuador’s trade relations with the EU and Andean Community.
 Ecuador does however serve the latter as its main customer.
 In 2018, Ecuador’s value of exports to the Andean Community represented US$502.3 million.
 US$217.2 and US$34 million worth of exports went to the United States and EU respectively.

 Ecuador’s experience in traditional export products gives local businesses well-traveled roads to follow when considering their export or expansion potential.

 Even with the best-made plans and carefully thought-out strategies, it’s unwise to penetrate a new market alone.

 As Ecuador’s complex legal and financial requirements change frequently, there’s a chance your destination country’s regulatory models take a different form.

 Seeking local legal and commercial representation, and even outsourcing your financial requirements, can insure your business from setbacks.
 Reduce the burden on your own shoulders by getting expert help, so you can focus on your core business operations.
 This way, your business can stay compliant and up to date on reporting requisites, mitigating the risk of penalties.

 If you’re making your move into a new market and have questions about finding high-quality legal, commercial and financial services to support your business, Biz Latin Hub can help.

 With 13 offices worldwide, our teams of local and expatriate experts offer a comprehensive range of professional multilingual market entry and back-office services to ensure your company’s success in Latin America and Australia.

-Contact us at [email protected] to find out how we can help you do business.
+Contact our team of experts to find out how we can help you do business.